nate-silver/nakarov/README.md

 # nakarov
 This is just a personal experiment and learning how malicious code are injected into Portable Executable (PE) file.

-The two methods of code injection in this tool are injecting a new section into the PE or simply injecting code into existing code caves within the PE.
+The two methods of code injection that are used in this tool are:
+- Injecting a new section into the PE
+- Injecting code into existing code caves within the PE

+Things to work on:
+- Research on how to avoid antiviruses
+- Further polish up the tool's interface
+- Further polish up the tool's code